State Authorization Requirements & Complaints Resolution

 - Accuracy of information about whether course work meets professional licensing requirements.

 - Operating a course or program contrary to standard practices set forth in the Interregional Guidelines for the Evaluation of Distance Education Programs (Online Learning) in such a way that harms a student.

 Please note: this policy does not apply to complaints related to course grades, academic sanctions, or discipline/conduct matters.
-Those matters should be handled by McDaniel's Student Grievance Procedure as outlined in the handbook.
+Those matters should be handled by McDaniel's Student Grievance Procedure as outlined in the student handbook.